What are the main types of custody in Iowa?

 - A history of domestic abuse in the relationship of the parents.

 What is physical care?

-If a parent has legal custody rights, it does not necessarily mean that the parent has the right to have the child live with him or her.
+If a parent has legal custody rights, it does not necessarily mean that the parent has the right to have the child live with them.
 The court must decide, as a separate issue, physical care - which parent the child will live with.
 It is possible for a court to award both parents joint physical care.

 What is primary physical care?

 Primary physical care is the kind of "custody" people typically think about in divorce and custody cases.
-The parent with primary physical care has the child living with him or her most of the time.
+The parent with primary physical care has the child living with them most of the time.
 The other parent generally has visitation rights with the child.

 If the court decides that one parent will get primary physical care, how does the court decide which parent it will be?

 The court looks at many factors in deciding who will have primary physical care.
 It is hard to say which factors are most important to the court.
 The factors the court looks at are: